 - product URL

-The content of each of these will change based on the current information on the website you connect to the particular repeatable container, via the Select product website menu, and can be discerned by each #product:tag# tag that they contain.
+The content of each of these will change based on the current information on the website you connect to the particular repeatable layout, via the Select product website menu, and can be discerned by each #product:tag# tag that they contain.
 You can freely add to or remove items as you see fit.
 You can also edit the items and their settings.